 NEIGHBOURHOOD: POTTS POINT

 It may be small, but Potts Point is steeped in history and culture.
-Magnificent Art Deco architecture lines the streets of this vibrant neighbourhood that is just bursting with the style and decadence of a bygone era.
-Bordering on the former red-light district of Kings Cross, it was the place where bohemians, artists, performers alongside shady underworld figures mingled in 24-hour bars, cafes, jazz and cabaret clubs.
+Magnificent Art Deco buildings the streets of this vibrant neighbourhood, filling it with the style and decadence of a bygone era.
+Bordering on the former red-light district of Kings Cross, it was once a place where bohemians, artists, performers mingled alongside shady underworld figures in 24-hour bars, cafes, jazz and cabaret clubs.

 The area is a little tamer now, but still delivers much of the same charm.
 Attracting affluent creatives to live here, such as filmmakers and tv personalities, who you may find sipping a long black in a local cafe, or enjoying a wine in one of the many wine bars.

 Potts Point’s heyday was in the 1950s and 1960, when it was not unusual to see international celebrities stopping by.
 Venues such as Hotel Roosevelt, still there today, hosted the likes of Frank Sinatra and Miles Davis.
 And famously the Beatles visted Macleay Street during their 1964 tour.
 The area has retained much of its affluent creative population, and the many fine dining restaurants and wine bars continue to attract Sydney’s hip crowd.
 Potts Point is definitely a destination for those who appreciate the finer things in life.

 The buzzing suburbs of Kings Cross and Darlinghurst are close by and easily reached on foot.
 If you wish to travel further, Kings Cross station conveniently has trains every 5-10 mins taking you to Bondi Junction or Sydney’s CBD in under 10 minutes, where you can find connections to all major train lines.
 Potts Point delivers urban convenience without the price tag compared to other central Sydney accommodation options.
 You can even walk to the city in under 30 minutes.